 How long is the STAR program?

 The STAR program consists of four sessions.
 Each session lasts for one hour from the time that you arrive.
 You will arrive 30 minutes prior to your first session to fill out paperwork.
+In addition, you will complete an online evaluation six weeks after your STAR sessions.

 How much does the STAR program cost?